DanielOchoa/objectify/README.md

 ```

-Check for the existence of a nested attribute:
+Check for the existence of a nested property:

 ```javascript
 if (objectify(src).isSet('a.very.deeply.nested.attr')) {